Mujtabaamer/Demo-github/README.md

 # Demo-github
-This is demo of gti &amp; github
+This is demo of git &amp; github